Crème Fraîche Frosting: A Tangy, Not-Too-Sweet Alternative to Buttercream

 Today, crème fraîche is made under controlled conditions, typically from pasteurized dairy.
 The resulting product is similar to sour cream only with a more buttery color and distinct weight on the tongue.
 (Crème fraîche typically has about 10% higher butterfat content than you would find in sour cream.)
 In crème fraîche frosting, that richness is used to replace butter to make an opulent topping for cakes.
 And although I have many recipes using crème fraîche, this cake topping might be my favorite.

-In addition, it is important that your crème fraîche and the butter be warmed before blending the two.
-The butter should be softened and creamy smooth before you add the crème fraîche.
-And be sure to take crème fraîche out of the refrigerator before you start whipping the butter.
+The butter should be softened on the counter and then beaten to creamy smoothness before you add the crème fraîche.
+And be sure to take crème fraîche out of the refrigerator before you start making the frosting.
 It should not go into the mixer ice cold.
 This will help ensure that the two forms of dairy are incorporated properly.
-Then blend only until smooth.
-Over-blending can cause the mixture to break.

 Crème Fraîche Frosting